dengking/Linux-OS/docs/Network/Protocol/Transport-layer/TCP/Course-miami-TCP-in-a-nutshell/index.md

 A packet with RST flag set aborts (resets) the connection.
 A SYN to a non-listening port will be ack'ed, but the ACK packet will have the RST flag set.
 The initiating party will immediately abort.
 A packet with RST set can be sent during a communication, for example, if an invalid sequence number is received.
 The connection is immediately aborted by both parties.
 A RST is not ACK'ed.

+## Window

+Each side of a TCP connection advertises a window size.
+A connection is allowed to have that number of bytes sent but unacknowledged.
+Each packet gives an ack, a sequence number ack'ed, and a window.
+If the ack is x, and the window size is w, bytes up to x+w can be sent.
+(Yes, one byte beyound end of window is allowed, see window probe.)
+The purpose of this is to flow control based on the applications consumption of data.
+It is not a network flow control device, that is, a congestion control device.

+### Interactive data flow: delayed acks

+Hold off ack for return trip data, piggy-back ack.
+(200 ms timer)

+### Interactive data flow: Nagel

+Only one outstanding tiny-gram.
+Turn off for mouse movements, unrequited important tiny-grams.

+### Bulk data flow: slow start

+Congestion window.
+Can have cwnd segments (not bytes) un-acked.
+After all segements are ack'ed, double cwnd.
+Once packets get dropped, doubling will stop.
+Send the min of cwnd segments and windows size bytes.

+## Resend: round-trip timer

+## Persist timer, silly window

+If window is zero, the window will be opened by an ACK with previous ISN but non-zero window.
+What if this packet is dropped?
+Since ACK's are not ack'ed, the round-trip timer does not help.
+So under these conditions a window probe is done at each persist time expiration.
+A window probe is one byte of data beyond the end of window.
+The ACK will not change ISN and still have window 0 if window is still closed.
+Else a new ACK ISN and a new window will be advertised and the byte beyond the end of window is accepted (?)

+## Keep-alive and its timer